 If you’re travelling with multiple pets, they won’t be accepted if they aren’t in separate kennels.
 The only exception would be if you had puppies or kittens from the same litter that are over the age requirement of 3 months and weigh no more than 14kg combined.

 At the check-in counters, you’ll need to submit your Release & Indemnity Form with any other up-to-date documents.
-It’s advisable to check-in at least two hours before the time of your flight to ensure everything is completed as smoothly as possible.
+It’s advisable to check in at least two hours before the time of your flight to ensure everything is completed as smoothly as possible.

-Price of Travel
+Price of Pet Travel on Singapore Airlines

 Current flight deals can be viewed on their website.
 However, for a booking with a pet, you will need to make a call directly to the booking office.

-When to Book our Flights
+When to Book Singapore Airlines’ Flights For Your Pet Travel

 Temperature Control for Your Pet